davidlygagnon/react-landing-pages/README.md

   e) Webpack

 # Installation
 1. Once you have cloned the repo, run npm install.
-This will install all node_modules needed to run the applicaiton.
+This will install the node modules needed to run the applicaiton.

 # What's included